If you want to take control of your brain, you have to know how to get dopamine naturally from sources that are natural and healthy.

 Your brain, left to its own natural course, will release dopamine from positive activities like completing a task and going on a winning streak.

-Here are some ways your brain creates dopamine:
+Here are some ways your brain gets a dopamine hit naturally:

 - Completing tasks

 - Making love